Skip to content

 Can tourists visit the Temple Mount? +

 Yes.
-Non-Muslim visitors can enter the Temple Mount / Haram al-Sharif during set visiting hours, usually mornings from Sunday to Thursday, via the wooden Mughrabi Bridge beside the Western Wall.
-The compound is closed to non-Muslims on Fridays, Saturdays and Muslim holidays.
+Non-Muslim visitors can enter the Temple Mount / Haram al-Sharif during set visiting hours, typically Monday to Thursday and Saturday, via the wooden Mughrabi Bridge beside the Western Wall.
+The compound is closed to non-Muslims on Fridays and Islamic holidays.
 Hours change with the season and the security situation, so check locally and arrive early.

 Can non-Muslims enter the Dome of the Rock or Al-Aqsa Mosque? +